 Every second year, SASP organise a Summer School for postgraduate students who are members of SASP.
 The Summer School aims to provide an intensive learning and networking environment modelled on the European Social Psychology Summer School.
 It is a fantastic opportunity for postgraduate students from Australasia and overseas to further their knowledge and experience in social psychology and to establish strong networks with academics and postgraduate students in the area.
 Students work for five days with academics in one selected area of social psychology to develop their knowledge and research skills.

 Joint Summer Schools

 Selection will be conducted by members of the SASP executive.
-Preference will be given to applicants who would no longer be eligible for the next summer school (i.e., finished by 2018) and who have not already attended or been accepted to attend the SPSP or SASP summer schools.
+Preference will be given to applicants who would no longer be eligible for the next summer school (i.e., finished by 2020) and who has not attended a previous EASP or other international summer school.
 There is also a strict policy that only one application per (lead) supervisor will be considered.
 Students must be prepared to be assigned to a work stream different from the one they rank first, and should not apply if they are not flexible in this regard.
 It is likely that one SASP member will be assigned to each work stream.

 The next EASP summer school will be held in Zurich, Switzerland, in July 2018.
 Please check the announcement on http://www.easp.eu/events/summer-schools/